lshtm-genomics/omics-course/docs/other-omics/microbiome.md

 ![](../img/microbiome_5.png)

 !!! info
-    You can adjust the with of the bars with the slider above the plot.
+    You can adjust the width of the bars with the slider above the plot.

 !!! question
     We can see that some samples are dominated by Lactobacillus iners (green), whereas for others the situation looks very different.
 Double check with the metadata to find out if this is associated with BV-status.